EmilyFabulous

 I grew up in Arizona so I am more familiar with "chile" It's more commonly used in the Southwest and comes from Mexico.
 "Chili" is usually used to describe the soup with beans.
 They are interchangeable from what I can tell (I may have even interchanged them in this post).

-It may seem intimidating, but roasting your own peppers is very easy.
-Take your clean peppers and place them on a baking sheet lined with foil.
 Place them in the oven on the highest rack and turn your broiler on high.
-Roast for 5 minutes, flip and then roast for another 5 minutes, flip one more time on the side that needs the most charring for 5 more minutes.
-After roasting you will place the peppers in a plastic bag for 10 minutes to steam them.
-After 10 minutes, the skins will come right off (be careful, they are hot!) using tongs or your fingers.
+Roast for 5 minutes, flip, and then roast for another 5 minutes, flip one more time on the side that needs the most charring for 5 more minutes.

 • Instant Pot Mexican Beef